WillOram/cyber-incident-management/README.md

 9. What is your plan?

-10. Who is in charge?
+10. Who is in charge? (of the response and individual workstreams)

 11. Have you thought about how the incident could esclate?